Yu Sasaki Enjoys JAPOW at Madarao Kogen

 Yu Sasaki came to Japan from Canada for the first time in three seasons.

-He ruptured his Achilles tendon in early January 2022, and after repeated rehabilitation, returned to snow in April of that year.
-By May, he had recovered enough to take a Mobil to the backcountry.
+He ruptured his Achilles tendon in early January 2022, and after extensive rehabilitation, returned to the snow in April of that year.
+By May, he had recovered enough to go into the backcountry on his mobile.

-Still, I'm far from my best, so I've decided to distance myself from the FWT competition, which has been my main battlefield for the past few years, and this season I'm focusing on photography.
+However, he is still far from his best, so he has decided to distance himself from the FWT competitions that have been his main battlefield for the past few years, and this season he is focusing on photography

-From that flow, I planned a trip for about a month to fully enjoy the snowy mountains of Japan for the first time in a long time.
-STEEP also joined a part of it, luring them to the Madarao Kogen ski resort in the gaps in the schedule that was filled without gaps.
+As a result, we planned a trip of nearly a month to fully enjoy the snowy mountains of Japan for the first time in a while, and STEEP joined us as part of it, squeezing in some time between our packed schedules to take us to Madarao Kogen Ski Resort

-Take a look back at the photos below.
+Let's take a look back at the photos below

-The shooting date is January 30th.
-In the early morning, the sea of clouds spreads with the sunrise, creating a fantastic scenery.
-First shoot.
-Run through the World Cup course with a total length of 1000m and a maximum gradient of 35° as if it were a gentle slope.
+The photo was taken on January 30th.
+The sea of clouds spread out with the morning glow, creating a fantastical scene.
+This is the first photo.
+The 1000m long World Cup course with a maximum gradient of 35° is run as if it were a gentle slope

-As if the clear sky in the morning was a lie, it started to snow.
-Yu Sasaki, who skied powder at a different location the day before, commented as if he were an overseas resident, "Is this JAPOW?"
-In fact, in Revelstoke, where he lives, there was no powder like usual, so he had to go to BC every day.
+The clear morning sky was a lie as a thick layer of snow fell.
+Yu Sasaki, who had skied powder at another location the day before, commented on the continuous snowfall, "Is this JAPOW?", a comment typical of someone living overseas.
+In fact, in Revelstoke, where he lives, there was no powder like usual at the ski resort, so he had to go to BC every day

-A few hours after it began to descend, the water piled up to near my knees, and I repeatedly shouted, "Madapau, that's dangerous."
-The snow on the ground runs.
-Because it was a very cold day, the falling snow was also superb.
+Just a few hours after it started snowing, the snow piled up to my knees, and I kept saying, "It's crazy!"
+The snow that had piled up on top of the ground was rolling.
+It was a very cold day, so the falling snow was also superb

-The second day, January 31st.
-After all, the snow from the previous day was about 30 cm up to my knees.
-Ride the single lift 13 lifts to the back bowl of the ski resort early in the morning and ski the tree run areas such as "Powder Theater" and "Powder Wave 2"
+On the second day, January 31st, the snow from the previous day had piled up to about 30cm, reaching up to my knees.
+First thing in the morning, I took the single lift 13 to the ski resort's back bowl and skied down tree-run areas like "Powder Theater" and "Powder Wave 2."

-From the traverse line "Adventure Isle" that accesses the tree run area from the 13 lift, you can overlook Lake Nojiri located to the west of Mt.
+From the traverse line "Adventure Isle" that leads from Lift 13 to the tree run area, you can look down on Lake Nojiri, located west of Mt.
 Madarao.
-Yu Sasaki also took out his smartphone and took a picture of the fantastic scenery.
+Sasaki Yu also took out his smartphone to take pictures of the fantastic scenery

-On the 31st, many hunters who had heard rumors of powder visited the ski resort.
-Lines were carved on the straight slopes in no time, but the tree area was wide, so if you chose the line, you could fully enjoy the fresh snow until before noon.
-You won't believe it's your first time at a ski resort.
+On the 31st, many hunters who had heard rumors of powder snow were visiting the ski resort.
+Lines were quickly carved into the virgin slopes, but the tree area was wide, so if you chose your line, you could enjoy the fresh new snow to your heart's content until just before noon.
+It was hard to believe that this was their first time at the ski resort, as they had a keen sense of smell and were able to hit the powder

 Yu Sasaki

-Born in Sapporo in 1986.
-Lives in Revelstoke, BC, Canada.
-He is a professional skier and runs a food truck year-round.
-Participated in FWT, which was his goal, from 2018.
-As he competes in tournaments around the world, he improves his abilities.
-His activities have been noticed in various fields, and he has been approached by an overseas film production company, which has been his dream for many years.
-Currently working on a video project with Revelstoke neighbor Sammy Carlson.
+Born in Sapporo in 1986, he currently resides in Revelstoke, BC, Canada.
+He is a professional skier and also runs a food truck year-round.
+He has been competing in the FWT since 2018, which was his goal.
+He has been improving his skills by competing in competitions around the world.
+His achievements have caught the attention of many, and he has even been approached by an overseas film production company, which has been his lifelong dream.
+He is currently working on a film project with his Revelstoke neighbor, Sammy Carlson

 Instagram: yusasaki223